Compressibility Barriers to Neighborhood-Preserving Data Visualizations: Preservation in Normed Spaces

 \begin{restatable}{theorem} {polyMain} We have the following. \begin{enumerate}[label=(\roman*)] \item \textbf{(General normed spaces)} Let $\mathbb{L}$ be the collection of all normed spaces.
 For all $\alpha \in (1,2)$ and $n\geq 82$, we have that for at least $1-2^{-n/6}$ fraction of $G \in \Gn$:

 \item \textbf{(Euclidean spaces)} For $\alpha = 1$ and $n \geq 0$, we have that for at least $1-2^{-n}$ fraction of $G\in \Gn$,

 \end{enumerate} \end{restatable}

-Before proceeding to the discussion of our key theorem, a few remarks are in order. \begin{itemize} \item It is straightforward to extend Theorem \ref{thm:polyMain}(ii) to $\alpha>1$ for $\ell_2$ (see Proposition \ref{prop:monotonicity}), so long as \(\dim_\alpha(G,\ell_2)\) exists (see Proposition \ref{prop:chiGBasedUpperBound}). \item Unlike in the case of embeddings into general metric spaces, an analogous \(\Omega(n)\) lower bound for $\Gnk$ is impossible.
-In particular, one can show that an $O(k^2 \log n)$-dimensional $\ell_2$ embedding exists for all such graphs (see Proposition \ref{prop:kregularUpperBound}) which nearly matches the lower bounds of Theorem \ref{thm:NeighborPreservingMain}(ii). \item Similarly one cannot hope for an \(\Omega(n)\) bound for the case when $\alpha <1$.
-It turns out that \emph{all} graphs $G\in\Gn$ can be $(\alpha<1)$-preserved in $\ell_\infty^d$ for $d = O(\log |P(G)|) = O(\log n)$ (see Proposition \ref{prop:linf_ub}). \end{itemize}
+Before discussing the proof of these dramatic lower bounds, it is important to distinguish where they do \textit{not} apply. \begin{itemize} \item There is no \(\Omega(n)\) lower bound for $(\alpha <1)$-preservation in normed spaces.
+It turns out that \emph{all} graphs can be $(\alpha<1)$-preserved in $\ell_\infty^d$ with $d = O(\log n)$ (see Proposition \ref{prop:linf_ub}). \item For \(k\)-regular graphs, there is no \(\Omega(n)\) lower bound for \((\alpha\geq 1)\)-preservation in normed spaces.
+In particular, one can show that an $O(k^2 \log n)$-dimensional $\ell_2$ embedding exists for all such graphs (see Proposition \ref{prop:kregularUpperBound}) which nearly matches the lower bounds of Theorem \ref{thm:NeighborPreservingMain}(ii). \end{itemize}

-The proof of incompressibility for general normed spaces proceeds via an elegant application of the volume argument.
-Specifically, the vector space structure of normed spaces enables us to superimpose the sheer plenitude of low-diameter graphs in a small enough region.
+The lower bound on \((\alpha > 1)\)-preservation dimension in general normed spaces proceeds via an elegant application of the volume argument.
+Specifically, the vector space structure of normed spaces enables us to superimpose the sheer plenitude of low-diameter graphs in a small region.
 Noting that disparate graphs (with disparate neighborhood structures) require disparate neighborhood-preserving embeddings in the space, one must require the target dimension to scale with $n$ to accommodate these embeddings.
 Formal details are provided in Appendix \ref{app:proof_normed_spaces}.

-The highly regular structure of the Euclidean space enables us to extend our lower bound to the $\alpha=1$ case in $\ell_2$.
-This requires an alternate analysis.
+The highly regular structure of Euclidean space enables us to extend our lower bound to the $\alpha=1$ case in $\ell_2$.
+This requires a very different analysis.
 In particular, we leverage the fact that since the (squared) $2$-norm distances can be represented by a (quadratic) polynomial, any graph can be distinctly recognized from an $(\alpha=1)$-preserving embedding in $\ell_2$ by a series of polynomial threshold tests.
 By a theorem due to \citet{WarrensPoly}, we know that the polynomial threshold tests are expressive enough to distinguish the graphs only if the embedding dimension is $\Omega(n)$, yielding the desired extension.\footnote{This method of proof extends to other $p$-norms (for $p$ even), and may be of independent interest.} Formal details are provided in Appendix \ref{app:proof_normed_spaces}.